 Elephants in the Linyanti Reserves

-The Linyanti reserves offer a much more exclusive experience, plus off-road driving.
-We use all three regions here, but we have chosen Lagoon Camp and Kings Pool Camp as our middle- and top-end lodges – both are truly superb and located within seriously good reserves.
+Our recommended places to stay in the Linyanti would be Lagoon Camp and Kings Pool Camp as our middle- and top-end lodges – both are truly superb and located within seriously good areas.

 If you are a big fan of elephants, and you would like to encounter them on a safari to Africa, then the best thing to do is to contact our experts here today so that we can help you plan an elephant-focused adventure.